rust-shell-script/rust_cmd_lib/README.md

 working directory for the whole program.

 ### Register your own commands
-Declare your function with `export_cmd` attribute macro:
+Declare your function with `export_cmd` attribute:

 ```rust
 #[export_cmd(my_cmd)]